rtrevinnoc/FUTURE/README.md

 ## INSTRUCTIONS

-In order to get FUTURE working, it is only necessary that you run the following commands:
+In order to get FUTURE working, first you will need to install the appropiate tensorflow and pytorch packages for your system.
+After that, it is only necessary that you run the following commands:

 ```bash
 chmod +x bootstrap.sh